LOOKING TO KEEP EMFLAZA® (deflazacort) IN YOUR SON'S TREATMENT PLAN?

 Our Details

-This website is owned and operated by PTC Therapeutics Inc. with its corporate headquarters at 100 Corporate Court, South Plainfield, NJ 07080‑2449.
+This website is owned and operated by PTC Therapeutics Inc. with its corporate headquarters at 500 Warren Corporate Center Drive, Warren, NJ 07059

 You can contact us: